Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: An Overview of Data-Related Issues

 This paper argues that the current dataset landscape does not support the advancement of such general-purpose AI systems, in particular LLMs, towards a level of mathematical performance that makes them usable as daily \emph{mathematical thought partners}~\citep{collins2024building} that help mathematicians push the boundaries of what is known, and capture the richness of mathematical reasoning and invention that human mathematical minds are capable of~\citep{zhang2023cogsciMath, dehaene2011number, feigenson2004core}.
 Our focus thus includes, in particular, research-level mathematics, which involves many steps beyond deriving or formalizing proofs -- the aspects of mathematical practice that are currently most strongly represented in data.

 The spectrum of tasks a copilot can assist with is not solely related to mathematics: programmers presently carry out programming tasks, such as fixing bugs or other GitHub issues~\citep{jimenez2024swebench}, using various code-generating copilots, such as the GitHub Copilot~\citep{chen2021evaluating}; the emerging Lean Copilot ecosystem~\citep{yang2023leandojo, song2024largelanguagemodelscopilots} assists users in the task of formalizing a mathematical theorem; Tutor CoPilot~\citep{wang2024tutor} provides real-time guidance to human tutors that teach school students mathematics at the level of math word problems.

-Yet, mathematics, with its rich set of domain-dependent workflows, tools, and modes of thinking, requires copilots with exceptionally broad capabilities.
-A mathematical copilot that is useful to a mathematician must significantly exceed the capabilities of the three exemplary copilots mentioned above, which are systems that are designed to help with a narrow technical set of tasks.
+\paragraph{Limits of relying on a single formal system.} Interactive theorem provers such as Lean provide machine-checkable correctness, and stronger automation inside these systems is valuable.
+However, there are limits to what is natural to express and maintain inside a single formal foundation and library, even when the underlying mathematics is standard.
+The following non-exhaustive examples illustrate why a mathematical copilot cannot be reduced to a Lean-only workflow.

+First, formal developments can incur large overhead when a concept has many surface variants.
+Patrick Massot has pointed out this issue using the elementary calculus notion of a limit: a naive approach that treats each variant of “limit at a point” as a distinct definition leads to a combinatorial explosion in the number of definitions and routine plumbing lemmas (his talk gives concrete counts and examples)~\citep{massotLimitsTalk}.
+In practice, mathematicians avoid learning and manipulating hundreds of separate limit definitions by teaching an abstract generator behind them, or by moving to a more uniform formalism (for example, ultrafilter-based formulations).
+Both approaches can be implemented formally, but they change what is convenient to teach, state, and reuse.

+Second, some common mathematical activities are more naturally carried out in informal language.
+Concise proof exposition, proof summarization, and “zooming out” to communicate the core idea of a long argument are straightforward in natural language, while formal proofs typically expose low-level structure.
+Producing readable summaries from formal developments is a separate task that requires its own representations and data.

+Third, conjecturing and exploration tend to happen before the final formal statement is stable.
+Early-stage work often involves proposing definitions, testing variants, and revising hypotheses.
+Doing all of this directly in Lean can add technical overhead at a point where the main goal is to move quickly through candidate formulations.

+Fourth, the choice of foundations affects what counts as “the same” object.
+For example, work in homotopy type theory was driven in part by a refined analysis of equality and equivalence.
+Informal mathematics routinely treats objects as equal “at the level that matters” in a given theory, even when they are not definitional equalities in a fixed foundational encoding.
+Formal developments must commit to a specific notion of equality and transport, and that commitment can make some styles of reasoning less direct.

+In the course of proving a theorem, one may need to convert between more abstract mathematics and less abstract mathematics.
+Flexible conversion might prove to be more difficult in Lean.